 None of these things should have been a part of either of these households.
 This false priest and the idols from Micah’s house illustrate the utter disregard for God.
 In addition, these idols become a source of division and fighting among God’s people.

 Once they had robbed Micah, the Danites continued and conquered a new land.
 In the end, Dan received what their hearts truly desired.
 Unfortunately, this meant abandoning God’s will and following after Canaanite values.

 The accounts we have studied in this lesson are heartbreaking.
 The most disturbing thing here is the fact that these are the people that still claim Yahweh as their God.
 There were plenty of people at this time that were openly acknowledging the Canaanite gods.
 This acts as a sobering reminder to us that just because we call ourselves Christians doesn’t mean that we are actually submitting ourselves to God’s will.
 Fake piety can be more damaging than blatant sinful behavior.
 This week, be sure to behave in a way that demonstrates to the world that you do have a king: the almighty Yahweh!

 By Kristy Huntsman

 Kristy is CFYC’s Finer Grounds Editor and all-around right-hand-gal.
-She and her husband, Lance serve with the Southwest church of Christ in Ada, OK where Lance is the family minister.
-Kristy is a stay-at-home-mom to their two daughters Taylor and Makayla.
+She is the author of Sanctified (A Study of 1st and 2nd Peter) and Redeemed (A Study of Hosea).
+Kristy and her husband, Lance live in Stonewall, OK where they attend the Stonewall Church of Christ.
+Kristy is a stay-at-home-mom who homeschools their two daughters Taylor and Makayla.